heuer/segno/docs/man/segno.rst

 .. option:: --background BACKGROUND, -bg BACKGROUND

     Color of the light modules.
-    See :option:`--color` for a description of possible values.
+    See :option:`--color` for a description of allowed values.
     The standard background color is white.

 .. option:: --output OUTPUT, -o OUTPUT